redhat-na-ssa/demo-ai-weaviate/install-weaviate.md

 ### Installation
 1) Install the `oc` and [`helm`](https://helm.sh/docs/intro/install/) programs on your client workstation.

 2) Login to Openshift and create a new project with a unique name.
-If you are using the Developer Sandbox a project will already exist.
+If you are using the Developer Sandbox for Red Hat Openshift a project will already exist.

 To check for the existence of a project run `oc project`, otherwise use `oc new-project` to create one.